intel/neural-compressor/docs/source/smooth_quant.md

 - False: Allow inserting mul to update the input distribution and no folding.
 IPEX (version>=2.1) can fuse inserted mul automatically.
 For Stock PyTorch, setting folding=False will convert the model to a QDQ model.

-To find the best `alpha`, users can utilize the [auto-tuning]((./tuning_strategies.md)) feature.
-Compares to setting the alpha to `"auto"`, this tuning process uses the evaluation result on the entire dataset as the metric to find the best `alpha`.
+To find the best fixed-value `alpha`, users can utilize the [auto-tuning]((./tuning_strategies.md)) feature.
+Compared to setting the alpha to `"auto"`, this tuning process uses the evaluation result on the entire dataset as the metric to find the best `alpha`.
 To use this feature, users need to provide a list of scalars between 0 and 1 for the `alpha` item.
 Here is an example:

 ```python
 import numpy as np